mkhairul6/AlphaDocs/README.md

 	id: ID, ignored when POSTed to endpoint,
 	percentage: same idea from ExtraCharge’s percentage,
 	amount: same,
-	reason: string, why this discount is given
+	reason: string, why this discount is given,
-}
+	promotion: ID of the promotion used for creating this discount, ignored when POSTed to endpoint,
+	voucher: ID of the voucher used for creating this discount, ignored when POSTed to endpoint }
 </pre>